hackclub/design-system/docs/Contributing.md

 ## Troubleshooting

 You may run into the following error `ERROR in ./icons.json` when running storybook.
 The problem occur when the icons.json is not built yet.
-Running `npm run prepare` should fix the problem.
+Running `npm run icons` should fix the problem.